Aridhia-Open-Source/federated_node_ai/DEPLOYMENT.md

 ### Pre-existing Secrets (optional)
 In order to not store credentials in plain text within the `values.yaml` file, there is an option to pre-populate secrets in a safe matter.

+Just keep in mind that some characters need to be escaped. i.e. `"` has to be `\"` in the bash commands.
+Currently, we only detected `"` and `%` to be problematic characters.

 The secrets to be created are:
 - Db credentials for the FN webserver to use (not where the dataset is)
 - CR credentials (for the basic ghcr.io repo, you can create a personal access token with the `repo` and `write:packages` permissions.
 Use the generated token as password, and your github username)